 Mesh uppers lend breathability, so your feet won’t be sweating.
 However, some wearers raise concerns about durability, with the mesh coming apart before the rest of the shoe shows any wear.
 The friction-free laces and Quicklace technology earn high marks.

 Sure, the outsoles look great for trail running, but what about the interior?
 Salomon uses the Endofit sleeve design with the Sense Rides, helping to cradle your feet in the right places.
 This tech also helps improve feedback and foot wrapping.

 Multiple technologies combine to create maximum cushion.
 Among those are Vibe, Opal, EnergyCell, and Compressed EVA materials.
 Overall, the combination of elements helps promote rebound, so you don’t lose energy on the return.
 At the same time, they reduce the impact as you run, helping to reduce the stress on your feet and entire body.

 - Durability concerns with the mesh upper

 Salomon bills the S/Lab Sense Ultra 2 as an elite shoe for ultra distance athletes.
-The shoes cater to the needs of racers who run on mostly dry terrains in mixed weather conditions.
-And it’s true, the S/Lab Sense Ultra 2s strike a balance between feedback and ample protection from obstacles, along with a relatively low 9mm drop.
+The shoes cater to the needs of racers who run on mostly dry terrain in mixed weather conditions.
+And it’s true: the S/Lab Sense Ultra 2s strike a balance between feedback and ample protection from obstacles, along with a relatively low 9mm drop.